Certifying Knowledge Comprehension in LLMs: Certifying knowledge comprehension

 \subsection{Specifying knowledge comprehension}

-The adjacent grammar defines a knowledge graph.
+We formally define knowledge comprehension using a knowledge graph (KG, \S\ref{sec:kg}) $\kg = (\nodes, \edges)$.
+The adjacent grammar defines a KG.
 Let $\vocab$ denote the vocabulary of $\llm$'s tokens. $\vocab^+$ denotes the set of concatenation of non-empty sequences of elements of $\vocab$.
 Let each node $\node$ of $\kg$ (line~\ref{kggram:node}) consist of a finite list of synonymous names (a.k.a. aliases, $\aliases$) that can be used to refer to the node, and a context $\gamma$ that provides more information about the node and its relations with other nodes.

+Let $\node_\aliases$ and $\node_\gamma$ denote the aliases and context of $\node$ respectively.
 For example, in Wikidata5m~\citep{wikidata5m}, each node has aliases consisting of the identifiers mentioned for the subject of the corresponding Wikipedia page and context which is the abstract of the page.
-Each edge $\edge$ in $\kg$ (line~\ref{kggram:edge}) is an ordered pair of related nodes where the relation is identified by a set of synonymous aliases $\aliases$ for the edge.
-Let $(\node_1,\node_2)$ denote any edge between nodes $\node_1$ and $\node_2$ in $\kg$.
-We define $\kg$ (line~\ref{kggram:kg}) as a finite collection of nodes $\nodes$ and edges $\edges$.
-A path in $\kg$ (Definition~\ref{def:path}) is a set of connected nodes in $\nodes$.
+Each (directed) edge $\edge$ in $\kg$ (line~\ref{kggram:edge}) is an ordered pair of related nodes where the relation is identified by a set of synonymous aliases $\aliases$ for the edge.
+Let $(\node_1,\node_2)$ denote any edge from node $\node_1$ to $\node_2$ in $\kg$, where $(\node_1,\node_2)_\aliases$ denotes the aliases of the edge. $\kg$ (line~\ref{kggram:kg}) is a finite collection of nodes $\nodes$ and edges $\edges$.